boilerrat/based-agent-exp/README.md

 An experimental playground for autonomous onchain interactions, and the starting point of the autonomous onchain agent revolution.

+> this is a repo to experiment on stuff, not for production use

 ## Introduction

 Based Agent helps LLM agents directly interact with the blockchain, built on top of the [Coinbase Developer Platform (CDP)](https://cdp.coinbase.com/) and OpenAI's [Swarm](https://github.com/openai/swarm).
 This is meant to be a template where anyone can add their own features and functions that can be autonomously executed by an agent with access to the entire onchain ecosystem.